Applications¶

-Apps & Services is your central registry for documenting the IT application landscape.
+Applications is your central registry for documenting the IT application landscape.
 It covers business applications, productivity tools, infrastructure services, and everything in between.
-Use it to track ownership, environments, integrations, and compliance information across your entire portfolio.
+Use it to track ownership, deployments, integrations, financial relations, and compliance information across your entire portfolio.

 Application categories¶